Book online bus tickets to Karwar By SRS Travels and Logistics Private Limited.

-Karwar SRS Travels is the administrative headquarters of Uttara Kannada district in Karnataka, India.
+Karwar SRS Travels and Logistics Private Limited is the administrative headquarters of Uttara Kannada district in Karnataka, India.
 It is a seaside town situated on the banks of the Kali river which is on the west coast of the Indian peninsula.
 The town lies about 15 kilometres south of the Karnataka-Goa border and 519 km north-west of Bangalore.
 'Karwar' also refers to the encompassing Taluk which includes the surrounding villages.
 The city has parallel and perpendicular concrete roads.

 1) Karwar Tourism

 Karwar is a port town situated 100 Km from Goa and 260 Km north of Mangalore.
 Tucked between the sea on one side and the Western Ghats on the other, Karwar is an unexplored destination.
 The tranquil ambience of the place had inspired the famed poet, Rabindranath Tagore to pen his first play here.
 Situated on the banks of Kali River, Karwar was an important trade centre and a former settlement of the British and the Portuguese.
 Besides boasting a number of beaches, Karwar is known for its historic towns and sacred temples.
 It is also the gateway to many other nature excursions in the region.